 Proclus argues at length that the human soul has to contain innate knowledge.
 Therefore, one should not consider it an empty writing tablet, as Aristotle does (Aristotle, De anima III 4).
 He is wrong in asserting that the soul contains all things potentially.
 According to Proclus, the soul contains all things (i.e., all logoi) in actuality, though due to the ‘shock of birth’ it may seem as if the soul has fallen to potentiality.
 At In Crat. § 61, Proclus asserts that the soul does not resemble an empty writing tablet (agraphon grammateion) and does not possess all things in potentiality, but in act.
 In Eucl.
 16.8-13 expresses the same idea: “the soul is not a writing tablet void of logoi, but it is always written upon and always writing itself and being written on by the intellect.”
 As with his philosophy of mathematics, Proclus presents a detailed criticism of the view that universal concepts are derived from sensible objects (by abstraction, induction, or collection)… (Helmig & Steel, 2012, here).

 Thus, there are many points of agreement in terms of metaphysical aspects and psychic structure.
 Symbols play a central role in Jungian psychology.
 This notion is also present in Proclus.
-Proclus’ notion of correspondences between sensible things and celestial realities is central to Swedenborg, who was a major source of inspiration for Jung.
+Proclus’ notion that celestial realities are reflected in sensible things is central to Swedenborg, who was a major source of inspiration for Jung.

 As stated before (cf. 3.3), the human soul contains the principles (logoi) of all reality within itself.
 The soul carries, however, also sumbola or sunthêmata which correspond to the divine principles of reality.
 The same symbols also establish the secret correspondences between sensible things (stones, plants, and animals) and celestial and divine realities.
 Thanks to these symbols, things on different levels (stones, plants, animals, souls) are linked in a ‘chain’ (seira) to the divine principle on which they depend, as the chain of the sun and the many solar beings, or the chain of the moon.
 Of great importance in the rituals was also the evocation of the secret divine names.
 In his Commentary on the Cratylus, Proclus compares divine names to statues of the gods used in theurgy (In Crat. § 46), pointing to the fact that also language is an important means in the ascent to the divine (ibid.).

 The human soul is endowed with innate knowledge.
 The presence, in the pupil’s soul, of a priori potential knowledge means that the primary agent of the pupil’s progress is himself (cf. O’Meara, 1990, p.154).
 He must search inside himself.
 The enormous focus that Jung has on the excavation of the secrets of the unconscious, depends on the Neoplatonic conception of innate ideas as psychic archetypoi or logoi.
 Proclus explains mathematicals as ‘projections’ by the soul of innate intelligible principles.
-Mathematical principles and the quantitative aspect of number are projections by the human soul of higher principles that guide the making of the world.
+Mathematical principles, and the quantitative aspect of number, are projections by the human soul of higher principles that guide the making of the world.
 The psychic mathematicals are foundational to soul’s nature.
 Thus, both the soul and the world are governed by the divine aspect of number and mathematicals.
 It builds on Proclus’ notion that number has also a non-mathematical sense.
-He denotes their properties as the ‘paternal’, the ‘generative’, the ‘perfective’, the ‘protective’, etc. Mathematical terms must be understood in a higher sense (cf. ibid. pp.164-206).
+He denotes their properties as ‘the paternal’, ‘the generative’, ‘the perfective’, ‘the protective’, etc. Mathematical terms must be understood in a higher sense (ibid. pp.164-206).
 Proclus bestows on number qualitative aspects and world-creating properties as building stones of both psyche and world.
 M-L von Franz gives voice to the same idea in Number and Time (1974).
-Proclus’ philosophy, it seems, is a blueprint of Jungian psychology.
+Proclus’ philosophy is almost like the blueprint of Jungian psychology.

 Emanuel Swedenborg (1688-1772) was a Swedish scientist, philosopher, and religious writer.
 He began having visions in 1743, resigned his position as assessor of mines (1747) and devoted himself thereafter to psychical and spiritual research.